12 Beaver (1968)

 select(-start_td, -end_td)

-We then combine these two tables and copy the result to the database server (using copy_inline() as discussed above), add return data from mkt_rets, then pull the result into R using collect().
+We then combine these two tables and copy the result to the database server (using copy_inline() as discussed above), add return data from mkt_rets, and then pull the result into R using collect().

 earn_annc_window_permnos <-